MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/mobile-offline-overview.md

 [This topic is pre-release documentation and is subject to change.]

 Wouldn't it be great to use your mobile app without worrying about spotty internet connection?
-With model-driven Power Apps and the new mobile offline-first experience, its possible.
-People that need to work from remote locations can continue to work seamlessly without worrying connectivity.
+With model-driven Power Apps and the new mobile offline-first experience, it's possible.
+People who need to work from remote locations can continue to work seamlessly without worrying about connectivity.

-When model-driven apps are enabled for mobile offline, not only can you continue doing your work, you'll also have better device performance, a more responsive app, and it will save battery power with fewer connections made to the server.
+With the new mobile offline experience enabled for your model-driven apps, not only can you continue working in offline mode, you'll also have better device performance, a more responsive app, and it will save battery power with fewer connections made to the server.

 Note, internet connection is required to sync data between your mobile device and Microsoft Dataverse.